withastro/astro/GOVERNANCE.md

 # Governance

 This document outlines the governance model for Astro.
-This includes the contributor model, code review process, PR merge process, and the consequences of Code of Conduct violations.
+This includes detailed descriptions of the contributor levels, nomination process, code review process, pull request merge process, and the consequences of Code of Conduct violations.

 👉 **All community members must follow the [Code of Conduct (CoC)](CODE_OF_CONDUCT.md).**
 Consequences for CoC violations are detailed in [Moderation](#moderation).